Geodatabase vs. Geospatial database: what’s the difference?

 Geodatabases do all of the above, but also:

-- Have some tables that are user defined and others that are system defined.
-Traditionally, all tables in a relational database are user defined.
-This difference goes back to the ‘proprietary’ part of the definition – Esri needs to maintain a specific type of structure for some of the data for it to be read and used within their software.
+- Have some tables that are user-defined and others that are system-defined.
+Traditionally, all tables in a relational database are user-defined.
+This difference goes back to the ‘proprietary’ part of the definition – Esri needs to maintain a specific type of structure for some of the data to be read and used within their software.

 - Can be exported as a single folder.
 This means that the data can be easily viewed in any compatible software that supports reading information from a geodatabase.